VirtoCommerce/vc-module-environments-compare/README.md

   - **Show All**: Toggle to view all settings, including those that match the base environment

 - **Visual Indicators:**
-  - Settings with differences are highlighted in red
+  - Settings with differences are highlighted
   - Setting scopes (e.g., AppSettings, PlatformSettings, StoreSettings) have colored left borders to help identify them when scrolling
   - Color coding helps distinguish between different setting groups